Winter Park, Colorado

 Winter Park is a home rule municipality in Grand County, Colorado, United States.
-The permanent population was 999 at the 2010 census, although with 2,572 housing units within the town limits the seasonal population can be much higher.
+The permanent population was 1,033 at the 2020 census, although with 2,850 housing units within the town limits the seasonal population can be much higher.

 It is home to Winter Park Resort, a ski resort owned by the City of Denver and managed by Alterra Mountain Company.
 The town and resort are served by the Winter Park Express ski train run by Amtrak.
-The area also has cross-country skiing opportunities, including Devil's Thumb Ranch.
+The area also has cross-country skiing opportunities, including Devil's Thumb Ranch Resort & Spa.
 In the spring and summer, Winter Park is known for mountain biking, concerts, hiking, and fishing.